rwijtvliet/portfolyo/docs/core/pfline.rst

 Timeseries with unit
 ====================

 Under the condition that a valid ``pint`` unit is present, we may also provide a single timeseries (``pandas.Series``), or an iterable of timeseries.
-They are automatically converted to the default unit as can be seen in this example:
+They are automatically converted to the default unit.

 .. exec_code::